 When you are on The Big Island in Hawaii you must visit the summit of Mauna Kea.
-It’s a one million year old volcano that has not been active for about 4,600 years and reaches over 13,000 feet in height, which is, I believe over 4km high.
+It’s a one million year old volcano that has not been active for about 4,600 years and reaches over 13,000 feet in height.

 It’s the tallest peak in Hawaii and on a clear day you can admire the snowy top from afar.
-I also saw it from the plane on our way to Maui Island.
+We also saw it from the plane on our way to Maui Island.

 Getting to the summit of Mauna Kea